Gilleece/Woodford-3d-milestone-4/README.md

 ### Colour Scheme: <a name="colour"></a>
 ![](static/images/color.png)
-- The site's primary colours are blue and white.
-I ended up really liking the "primary" blue in bootstrap and found it perfect as it was unobtrusive and helped users focus on the content.
+- The site's primary colours are two shades of blue and a yellow.
+The colours are meant to be somewhat reserved and subtle, allowing for attention to be focused on the images of the products and to further solidify the minimalist design langue.
 - I wanted to deliberately avoid a variety of colour, keeping the site content and information focused.
+- As development continued I decided to also include white for the shopping bag and check out, as it seemed more appropriate and would instill more confidence in the user making a purchase.
+While the original colours in this context looked appealing, it did not appear quite right for the payment side of things.

 ### Typography: <a name="typo"></a>
 - Site wide, Helvetica Neue is used.
+- A single font was chosen to keep inline with the minimalist design philosophy.

 ### Layout: <a name="layout"></a>
-- The site uses a familiar and intuitive layout.
+- The site uses a typical layout that customers will feel instantly comfortable with.
-- Flask is used to present all content, along with flask forms for all forms on the site.
+- The cart remains visible in the top at all times, regardless of screen size, to ensure that customers can see their total at a glance.
+- Any messages presented to the user are done so through a box that pops up at the cart.
+This keeps the site feeling dynamic whilst also not becoming cluttered.
+- The products page is kept simple as a grid layout, presenting the items for sale clearly and effectively.

 ### Wireframes: <a name="wireframes"></a>

-- The site's design changed slightly in production but the general idea and layout of the wireframe remains and was used to guide the design of the website as I made it.
-- Here is the original wireframe:
+- The site's design stayed quite true to the wireframes with the colour scheme and general layout being as was originally envisioned.
+- The original wireframe had an image based logo for the company, however this seemed too cluttered in practice so switching to text was decided upon.

 ![](/media/wireframe.png)